 But NLCs only form when every thing comes together.
 What's more, conditions only occur during the summer months and even then not every night.

-If you’re now intrigued by NLCs and wish you’d seen them before, the chances are you already have without even knowing it.
+If you’re now intrigued by these night-shining clouds and wish you’d seen them before, chances are you already have without even knowing it.

 How to find noctilucent clouds

-Having said that, a pair of binoculars will allow you to see fascinating detail and structure within an NLC display that is invisible to the naked eye.
+Having said that, a pair of binoculars will allow you to see fascinating detail and structure within a Noctilucent Clouds display that is invisible to the naked eye.

-You don’t need to be under a pitch black sky to see them, as a good display will be so bright that it will be visible from your back garden or even your bedroom window, as long as you’re facing north.
+You don’t need to be under a pitch black sky to see them.
+A good display will be so bright it will be visible from your back garden or bedroom window, as long as you’re facing north.

 Noctilucent clouds typically appear 90 to 120 minutes after sunset or before sunrise, though can appear form the 30 minute mark.